UCLH-DHCT/emap/docs/migration.md

 §  not merging right now but can still rename things

-## Using `git filter-repo` to merge into this monorepo
+## Using `git filter-repo` to prepare repo for merging into this monorepo

 Since `git filter-repo` works on an entire repo, it's necessary to do the main rewriting work on a clone of each incoming repository.

 Create like so:
 ```
-# clone the new repo (this repo)
+# clone the new repo (this repo) if not already done
+cd ~/YOUR_PROJECTS_DIR/emap
 git clone git@github.com:UCLH-DHCT/emap.git

+# Recommended to make a dated directory to put all these repos in,
+# in case you need to repeat the process to bring in subsequent changes to these repos
+mkdir ~/emap.filter.repo.2023TODAYSDATE
+cd ~/emap.filter.repo.2023TODAYSDATE

-# clone the old repos to adjacent directories, using their new names
+# clone the old repos using their new names
 git clone git@github.com:inform-health-informatics/Inform-DB.git emap-star
 git clone git@github.com:inform-health-informatics/Emap-Interchange.git emap-interchange
 git clone git@github.com:inform-health-informatics/Emap-Core.git core